5 Advanced Shopify Reports in BigQuery

 Answering a few questions about that order tells you everything you need to know:

-In BigQuery, you can tag each of your orders with these attributes, so that your base orders table contains all of the underlying info you need to perform any analysis.
+In SQL, you can tag each of your orders with these attributes, so that your base orders table contains all of the underlying info you need to perform any analysis.

-Let’s dive into how the power pack translates into each of the 5 analysis recipes mentioned above:
+Let's dive into how the One Big Table translates into each of the 5 analysis recipes mentioned above:

 1. Cohort analysis